Flag of Botswana

 Grounds for lawful termination include misconduct (with summary dismissal possible for serious breaches) and redundancy or incapacity (without misconduct).
 Employers must follow procedural fairness, including conducting a fair hearing, maintaining documentation, and notifying relevant authorities when applicable.
 Employees are protected against wrongful dismissal based on unfair reasons, procedural flaws, or discrimination, with remedies including reinstatement or compensation ordered by the Industrial Court.
 Common pitfalls include inadequate notice, improper documentation, and dismissing employees for exercising legal rights.

-Freelancing in Botswana
+Hiring independent contractors in Botswana

-Health & Safety in Botswana
+Work Permits & Visas in Botswana

 Key Data Points Details